Venue: Council Chamber - Time Square, Market Street, Bracknell, RG12 1JD

 i.
 The Executive approve the School Places Plan and Capacity Strategy 2023-2028 and agree publication April 2023.

 ii.
-The Executive agree that this document can be further amended to incorporate feedback from Executive before publication.
+The Executive agree that this document can be further amended to incorporate feedback from Executive before publication. |

-Local Authority Housing Fund pdf icon PDF 115 KB
+Local Authority Housing Fund PDF 115 KB Consider and approve the proposals for the

-Consider and approve the proposals for the Council to acquire 7 x three bedroom homes and to refurbish 2 x three bedroom properties in our existing stock to be made available for the scheme and to purchase 1 x four bedroom property
+Minutes: RESOLVED that the Executive consider and approve the proposals for the Council to acquire 7 x three bedroom homes and to refurbish 2 x three bedroom properties in our existing stock to be made available for the scheme.

-Recommend to the Council to approve capital spend of up to a maximum of £3.4m to meet the total cost of acquiring the additional homes, to be funded from a combination of
+RECOMMENDED to Council to approve capital spend of up to a maximum of £3.4m to meet the total cost of acquiring the additional homes, to be funded from a combination of the LAHF grant and long-term borrowing. |

-Quarter three Council Plan Overview Report pdf icon PDF 103 KB
+Quarter three Council Plan Overview Report PDF 103 KB To provide the Executive with an update on the

-To provide the Executive with an update on the delivery of the objectives set out in the council plan
+delivery of the objectives set out in the council plan Additional documents: Minutes: RESOLVED that

-i. the performance of the council over the period from October-December
+i. the performance of the council over the period from October-December 2022 highlighted in the Overview Report in Annex A be noted.

-ii. the process change for councillor review of the CPOR is approved, noting the retimetabling of the Overview and Scrutiny Commission for Q4 onwards.
+ii. the process change for councillor review of the CPOR is approved, noting the retimetabling of the Overview and Scrutiny Commission for Q4 onwards. |

-To present the directorate service plans for 2023, setting out key priorities to achieve the council's strategic aims.
+2023, setting out key priorities to achieve the council's strategic

 Minutes: